 - Query an object's size;

 - Query the size of an attribute;

 - Query the value of an attribute;

 - Use the value of an attribute in a cryptographic operation;

 - Search for objects based on matching attributes;

 - Cloning an object;

 - Wrapping an object; and

 - Masking and unmasking an object.

 Secret keys and private keys are always maintained as Sensitive objects and, therefore, they are permanently stored with the key value encrypted to protect its confidentiality.
-Key objects held in volatile memory do not have their key values encrypted, but they are subject to active zeroization in the event of the module reset or in response to a tamper event.
+Key objects held in volatile memory do not have their key values encrypted, but they are subject to active zeroization in the event of a module reset or in response to a tamper event.
 Operators are not given direct access to key values for any purpose.

-3.4.
-Identification and Authentication
+3.4 Identification and Authentication

-3.4.1.
-Authentication Data Generation and Entry
+3.4.1 Authentication Data Generation and Entry

 The module requires that Partition Users and the SO be authenticated by proving knowledge of a secret shared by the operator and the module.
-The module configured for Trusted Path Authentication must be initialized using the PED to define the SO authentication data.
+A module configured for Trusted Path Authentication must be initialized using the PED to define the SO authentication data.

-For Trusted Path Authentication, the module generates the authentication secret as a 48-byte random value and, optionally for a Partition User, an authentication challenge secret.
+For Trusted Path Authentication, a module generates the authentication secret as a 48-byte random value and, optionally for a Partition User, an authentication challenge secret.
 The authentication secret(s) are provided to the operator via a physically separate trusted path, described in sub-section 3.4.2, and must be entered by the operator via the trusted path and via a logically separate trusted channel (in the case of the response based on the challenge secret) during the login process.
 If a Partition is created with Crypto Officer and Crypto User roles, a separate challenge secret is generated for each role.

-3.4.2.
-Trusted Path
+3.4.2 Trusted Path

 In Trusted Path mode, user authentication is, by default, a two-stage process.
-The first stage is termed "Activation" and is performed using a trusted path device (PED) that is physically separate from the host IT environment.
-The primary form of authentication data used during Activation is the 48-byte value that is randomly generated by the module and stored on the Black (User) iKey via the physical trusted path.
-The data on the iKey must then be entered into the module via the trusted path as part of each Activation process.
-Once Activation has been performed, the user's Partition data is ready for use within the module.
+The first stage is termed "Activation" and is performed using a trusted path device (PED) which connects to the cryptographic module either directly over a physical wire to the port on the module that is dedicated to trusted path communications or remotely over a secure network connection.
+The primary form of authentication data used during Activation is the 48-byte value that is randomly generated by a module and stored on the Black (User) iKey via the trusted path.
+The data on the iKey must then be entered into a module via the trusted path as part of each Activation process.
+Once Activation has been performed, the user's Partition data is ready for use within a module.
 Access to key material and cryptographic services, however, is not allowed until the second stage of authentication, "User Login", has been performed.
 This typically requires the input of a partition's challenge secret as part of a login operation.
 However, for SO authentication and for user authentication when the settings of the Partition Policy disable the use of challenge/response authentication for login to a partition, the presentation of the iKey data (i.e., equivalent to Activation) is all that is required to complete authentication.